ecmel/prettier-plugin-ejs/README.md

 npm install --save-dev prettier-plugin-ejs
 ```

-Plugin should be manually loaded for Prettier 3:
+This will be loaded by Prettier v2 but for Prettier v3, plugin should be manually loaded:

 ```sh
 prettier --plugin=prettier-plugin-ejs --write .